HoGentTIN/rm-paper-en/instructies/2-onderwerp.md

-# Fase 2.
-Een onderzoeksvraag formuleren
+# Phase 2.
+Formulating a research question

-De opdracht in deze fase is makkelijk te beschrijven, maar misschien niet zo eenvoudig uit te voeren!
+The assignment in this phase is easily described, but hard to carry out!

-- Zoek een onderwerp binnen ICT dat volgens jou geschikt is om een bachelorproef informatica over te schrijven.
+- Find a subject in the ICT world that, according to your opinion, is suitable to write a bachelor thesis about.
-- Formuleer een onderzoeksvraag en deelvragen.
+- Formulate a research question and subquestions.
-- Noteer deze in het daarvoor bestemde bestand `notas/2-notas-onderwerp.md`
+- Write them down in the designated file: `notas/2-notas-onderwerp.md`
-- Als je definitief gekozen hebt, kan je de inleiding van de paper schrijven in het LaTeX-document in de directory `paper/` (waarvan je de naam zou moeten aangepast hebben naar je eigen naam).
+- When you have made your final choice, you can write the introduction to the paper in the LaTeX document in the directory `paper/` (where you should have alreay adapted the name to your own).